joshhartmann11/BattleSnakeArena/README.md

 ```

 ## Why?
-- Speed: Run 100s or 1000s of games, in parallel, to gather training data, assess your changes and test your snake
+- Speed: Run 100s or 1000s of games, in parallel, to gather training data, assess your changes or test your snake
 - No Server: Take as long as you want to respond, save that $$$ on server costs
-- Debugging: See your console debugging realtime printed between game states
+- Debugging: See your console debugging realtime printed between game states, rerun games with the same seed